Holiday week "swatting" incidents target and disrupt members of Congress

 Arrests have not been announced in the cases.

-In September, Rep. Anna Eshoo (D-CA) was forced to evacuate because of a hoax call made to a California synagogue near her home, according to multiple reports and a staffer familiar with the episode.
+In September, Rep. Anna Eshoo, D-Calif., was forced to evacuate because of a hoax call made to a California synagogue near her home, according to multiple reports and a staffer familiar with the episode.

 Local police agencies often take the lead in responding to swatting incidents, but also get support from federal authorities.